yeryndo/PersonalWebsite/README.md

-Welcome to my page.
-This is still currently in work.
+Welcome to my personal website!
+This is where I will be working on my projects and displaying them.